IgorKowalczyk/majo.exe/README.md

 ANALYTICS=YOUR_GOOGLE_TRACKING_ID
 STATUS_WEBHOOK=YOUR_STATUS_WEBHOOK_URL

-# Note: !majo is the default prefix, you can change it later.
+# Note: !majo is the default , you can change it later.
 ```

 ## 🗜️ Requirements